ArthurVardevanyan/ArthurVardevanyan-com/README.md

    - On Push to Main: Runs `terraform apply` to update the infrastructure.
 5. **Deployment Validation**:
    - Creates a GitHub Deployment.
-   - Validates that the Cloud Run service is healthy.
+   - Validates that the Cloud Run service is healthy and serving traffic.
    - Updates the GitHub Deployment status (Success/Failure).

-## Kubernetes
+## Kubernetes Deployment

+In addition to Cloud Run, this application is designed to run on Kubernetes.
+The `kubernetes/` directory contains Kustomize manifests for deploying to clusters like OKD or K3s.
+These manifests are typically applied via a GitOps tool like **ArgoCD**, which manages the synchronization between this repository and the cluster state.

-The application can also be deployed to Kubernetes clusters.
+The Kubernetes deployment includes:

+- **Deployment**: Manages the application pods.
+- **Service**: Exposes the application internally.
+- **Secret**: Mounts sensitive environment variables (synced from Vault via External Secrets in some environments).
+- **Ingress/Route**: Exposes the application externally (Traefik for K3s, Route for OKD).

 The `kubernetes/` directory contains Kustomize configurations for different environments:

 - **k3s**: For lightweight/edge clusters (uses Traefik Ingress).
 - **okd**: For OpenShift/OKD clusters (uses Routes).